 PART 2: Required precaution and safeguard checklists (To be filled by Applicant) Please tick if in compliance with the fire safety regulations, directions and requirements.
 Please cross for non-compliances.
-Where items are not applicable, please Indicate NA.
+Where items are not applicable, please indicate NA.

 Fire Detection and Protection Systems No concurrent isolation of Fire Detection and Protection System within individual work area unless permission is granted by AES.
 Equipment All equipment shall be in good mechanical and electrical conditions.
 Gas welding equipment shall have flashback arrestors at both ends of the hoses.
 The gas cylinders shall maintain upright & secured at all times.
 Flexible gas hoses, all joints and the main cylinder valve shall be thoroughly checked for any leakage.
-Within 35 ft (11 m) of Hot Work No combustible or flammable materials / substances.
+Within 35 ft (11 m) of Hot Work No combustible or fiammable materials / substances.
 Floor shall be swept clean of all debris and combustibles materials.
 Combustible floors shall be wet down, covered with damp sand, sheet metal or other non-combustible material.
-All edges of covers shall be flushed or se All evacuation paths are to be remained clear and workers are to be familiarised with the Evacuation Route according to Evacuation Procedures All combustible walls / partitions shall be protected by fire-resistant shields and openings tightly covered.
-Combustible and flammable liquids shall be protected with covers, guards or metal shield and fire-resistant covers shall be suspended beneath work to collect sparks.
+All edges of covers shall be flushed or sealed tight to prevent any sparks from going underneath.
+All evacuation paths are to be remained clear and workers are to be familiarised with the Evacuation Route according to Evacuation Procedures All combustible walls / partitions shall be protected by fire-resistant shields and openings tightly covered.
+Combustible and flammable liquids shall be protected with covers, guards or metal shield and fire-resistant cover shall be suspended beneath work to collect sparks.
 All compressed gas cylinders shall be properly sited and secured.
 Within 9 ft (3 m) of Hot Work No Hot Work to be carried out within 3 meters radius of an air return duct unless special arrangements are made.
-No holworks such as welding, cutting and grinding shall be permitted within 3m from the safety net Hot Work on Wall or Celling Walls or cellings shall be covered with non-combustible materials.
-All combustibles beneath shall be removed to a safe location away from the hotworks.
+No hotworks such as welding, cutting and grinding shall be permitted within 3m from the safety net Hot Work on Wall or Celling Walls or ceilings shall be covered with non-combustible materials.
+All combustibles beneath shall be removed to a safe location away from the holworks.

-In case of fire, Please call Airport Emergency Service at 65412525 1 b) No extension of isolation is allowed unless approval from CAAS/CAG project officer, and AES has been obtained.
+In case of fire, Please call Airport Emergency Service at 65412525 1